achilles-d/parser-compsci308/README.md

 not parse correctly but don't cause the program to crash.
 - One bug with multiple turtles is that you have to say tell first individually for the turtles.
+- Also with the tell command passing in just one argument like 2 will move two turtles.
 - Additionally, the error handling for writing and invalid command is bugged.
 It ends up crashing the program.